Earn your Bachelor of Science Degree in Nursing

 Students may transfer up to 90 credits from previous nursing program coursework from accredited institutions.

-As a student in the RN to BSN Hybrid Completion program, you will complete a total of 120 credits in the following areas: general education (University core and electives), basic nursing, and upper level nursing.
+As a student in the RN to BSN completion program, you will complete a total of 120 credits in the following areas: general education (University core and electives), basic nursing, and upper level nursing.
 Once matriculated, you must complete the last 30 credits of residency coursework at UB in order to receive a degree.

 You may transfer up to 90 credits from previous nursing program coursework from accredited institutions.